-Consequence rating table The consequence risk is effect or outcome to the WEM a risk eventuating.
-Consequence cCategories are areas that would influence the ability of the WEM to function.
+Consequence categories are areas that would influence the ability of the WEM to function.
 Consequences are rated on a scale of 1 to 5, with 1 being insignificant and 5 being catastrophic.
-For each consequence category, criteria are defined for each level specified.

-Likelihood Likelihood rating table - Likelihood describes how likely it is that a risk will eventuate with the defined consequences.
-This is measured on a scale of 1 to 5, with 1 being rare and 5 being almost certain. based on the likely frequency of that the breach will obligation occurring in future.
+Likelihood is measured on a scale of 1 to 5, with 1 being rare and 5 being almost certain.

-Risk matrix tables Used to assign a risk rating from the risk score.
 Risks are scored by multiplying the highest consequence and likelihood ratings to obtain a risk score.
-The risk score is used to assign a risk rating as per the risk matrix table.
 Risk score is used to assign a risk rating to an obligation, a suspected breach or a determined breach.

-52 For example, the obligation may occur every five minutes or annually.
+For example, the obligation may occur every five minutes or annually.